mehulagg/gitlab/doc/administration/lfs/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/2760) in [GitLab Premium](https://about.gitlab.com/pricing/) 10.0.
 Brought to GitLab Core in 10.7.

-It is possible to store LFS objects in remote object storage which allows you to offload local hard disk R/W operations, and free up disk space significantly.
+You can store LFS objects in remote object storage.
+This allows you to offload reads and writes to the local disk, and free up disk space significantly.
 GitLab is tightly integrated with `Fog`, so you can refer to its [documentation](http://fog.io/about/provider_documentation.html) to check which storage services can be integrated with GitLab.
 You can also use external object storage in a private local network.
-For example, [MinIO](https://min.io/) is a standalone object storage service, is easy to set up, and works well with GitLab instances.
+For example, [MinIO](https://min.io/) is a standalone object storage service that works well with GitLab instances.

 GitLab provides two different options for the uploading mechanism: "Direct upload" and "Background upload".